 There are an absolute ton of gacha games on mobile.
 In fact, it might well be the biggest genre on iOS and Android, with games featuring enormous franchises from Marvel, Disney, Star Wars, and more.
 With so many options to choose from, it can be difficult to know where to start; particularly for those that haven’t played a gacha game before.

 But that’s where we come in, with this list of the best gacha games mobile has to offer.
 We’re something of an expert on the genre, with many tier lists, reviews, and guides on the biggest gacha games, so our list is pretty definitive.
 We’ll continue adding to it as more games join the gang, so we recommend bookmarking this page and checking back often.

 If it’s more lists you’re looking for, we’ve put together the best mobile has to offer in our best iOS games and best Android games lists.
-We’ve also got a few genre lists, including best mobile RPGs, best mobile strategy games, and best mobile roguelikes.
+We’ve also got a few genre lists, including best mobile strategy games and best mobile roguelikes.
 Now, let’s take a look at the best gacha games.

 The best gacha games:

 What best gacha games list would be complete without arguably the biggest of them all, Raid: Shadow Legends?
 This visually-stunning RPG works across PC and mobile, and features a wide variety of heroes to collect and content to battle through.